 The Rehnquist Court and the Groundwork for Greater First Amendment Scrutiny of Intellectual Property, WASH.
 U. J.L. & POLâY 11 (2006) (invited contribution to conference on The Rehnquist Court and the First Amendment)

-An Empirical Study of Federal False Advertising Cases (work-in-progress) (with Deborah Gerhardt and Kevin McGuire)
+An Empirical Study of False Advertising Claims under the Lanham Act (work-in-progress) (with Deborah Gerhardt and Kevin McGuire)